 The project stipend will be paid in 4 installments over the project period.

 *CoFED’s Summer Co-op Academy (SCA) is a weeklong cooperative business boot camp for collective liberation and transformation.
-Fellows must be available to attend SCA, July 24-30, 2017 at the Highlander Center in New Market, TN.
-At SCA, Fellows are invited to share their project and also learn/teach business tools and concepts, including the business model canvas.
+Fellows must be available to attend SCA, July 27 - August 2, 2018.
+At SCA, Fellows are invited to share their projects, connect with other members of the SCA, and also learn/teach business tools and concepts, including the business model canvas.